apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

 > details regarding session backwards compatibility and
 > [OAK-960](https://issues.apache.org/jira/browse/OAK-960) regarding in thread session
 > synchronisation.
+>
+> The `SessionMBean` provides further information on when a session is refreshed and wheter
+> a refresh will happen on the next access.

 On Oak `Item.refresh()` is deprecated and will always cause an `Session.refresh()`.
 The former call will result in a warning written to the log in order to facilitate locating trouble spots.